 brief summary

-This phase 2 study aims to confirm the efficacy seen in the prior phase 1 trial, and further contribute to this effort through the collection of leukemia cells pre- and post- in vivo IFN-γ therapy.
-As in the previously conducted phase 1 trial, this trial will test whether leukemia blasts were responsive to IFN-γ in vitro and in vivo, with single-cell RNA sequencing (scRNAseq) conducted to understand the transcriptomic changes induced by IFN-γ in leukemia cell subsets, including those with stem cell characteristics.
+This phase 2 study aims to confirm the efficacy observed in the prior phase 1 trial in Cohort 1 and to evaluate the safety of IFN-γ in combination with DLI in Cohort 2, the haploidentical donor alloSCT recipient cohort.
+The study will further contribute to this effort through the collection of leukemia cells pre- and post-in vivo IFN-γ therapy.
+As in the previously conducted phase 1 trial, this trial will assess whether leukemia blasts are responsive to IFN-γ in vitro and in vivo.
+Single-cell RNA sequencing (scRNAseq) will be performed to evaluate transcriptomic changes induced by IFN-γ in leukemia cell subsets, including those with stem cell characteristics.

 detailed description

-This novel regimen has the potential to fill a large unmet need for this high-risk population of patients who have few, if any, effective therapeutic options.
-If this trial confirms the clinical efficacy of IFN-γ/DLI, it will establish a new standard of care for post-transplant AML/MDS relapse.
-It would also provide a rationale to explore other indications for IFN-γ in the context of an alloSCT, including 1) IFN-γ/DLI for relapsed disease after haploidentical alloSCT; 2) pre-emptive post-alloSCT treatment of patients transplanted with measurable residual disease (MRD) or with poor-risk AML/MDS such as with TP53 mutations; and 3) prevention of relapse in patients who can only tolerate reduced-intensity conditioning regimens which in most studies results in higher rates of post-alloSCT AML/MDS relapse than when intensive conditioning regimens are employed.
-Together, this work would allow more patients with AML/MDS to be referred for and ultimately benefit from an alloSCT.
+This novel regimen has the potential to address a significant unmet need for this high-risk population of patients who have few, if any, effective therapeutic options.
+In Cohort 1, if this trial confirms the clinical efficacy of IFN-γ/DLI in patients with relapsed AML/MDS after HLA-matched alloSCT, it may establish a new therapeutic approach for post-transplant AML/MDS relapse.
+Cohort 2 will further evaluate the safety and potential efficacy of IFN-γ/DLI in patients with relapsed AML/MDS after haploidentical alloSCT, where treatment options are also limited and the risk of GVHD requires careful assessment.
+Together, these cohorts would provide a rationale to explore additional indications for IFN-γ in the context of alloSCT, including 1) IFN-γ/DLI for relapsed disease after haploidentical alloSCT; 2) pre-emptive post-alloSCT treatment of patients transplanted with measurable residual disease (MRD) or with poor-risk AML/MDS, such as disease with TP53 mutations; and 3) prevention of relapse in patients who can only tolerate reduced-intensity conditioning regimens, which in most studies are associated with higher rates of post-alloSCT AML/MDS relapse than intensive conditioning regimens.
+Collectively, this work may allow more patients with AML/MDS to be referred for and ultimately benefit from alloSCT.

 official title